SCM-NV/pyZacros/doc/source/examples/COPt111.rst

   sett_ads.input.ams.PESExploration.BindingSites.Calculate = True
   sett_ads.input.ams.PESExploration.BindingSites.NeighborCutoff = 3.8

-  job = scm.plams.AMSJob(name='CO_ads+Pt111', molecule=mol, settings=sett_ads+engine_sett)
+  job = scm.plams.AMSJob(name='pes_exploration', molecule=mol, settings=sett_ads+engine_sett)
   results_ads = job.run()

   energy_landscape = results_ads.get_energy_landscape()
   print(energy_landscape)

 This code basically setup a PESExploration calculation using AMS and run it.
 We will describe the most relevant options in this context.
-For more information, please referees to our AMS user's manual.
+For more information, please refers to our AMS user's manual.

 Lines 8-10 select the engine to use.
 Here we chose the reactive force field (ReaxFF) method in combination with the parameterization 'CHONSFPtClNi.ff,' which has been specially designed to study the surface oxidation of Pt(111).